Business & Commercial Insurance

 Whether you need to buy a business auto insurance policy will depend on the kind of driving you do.
 We'll talk about how you use your vehicle(s) in your business, who will be driving them and whether employees are likely to be driving their own cars for your business.

 While the major coverages are the same, a business auto policy differs from a personal auto policy in many technical respects.
-When we get started, I can explain all the differences and options.
+When we get started, we can explain all the differences and options.

 If you have a personal umbrella liability policy, there's generally an exclusion for business-related liability.
 Make sure you have sufficient auto liability coverage.